-Writer and illustrator, Derek Brazell’s recent book on business for illustrators, Becoming A Successful Illustrator (2013), was co-authored with Jo Davies, and their latest book Understanding Illustration was published by Bloomsbury in 2014.
+Writer and illustrator, Derek Brazell’s book on business for illustrators, Becoming A Successful Illustrator (2nd edition 2017), was co-authored with Jo Davies, and their Understanding Illustration was published by Bloomsbury in 2014.
 Their first book, Making Great Illustration discussed illustrators process with 30 artists at the top of their profession.
-As an illustrator, Derek produced images for magazines, design work and a string of successful picture books for children, including his first picture book Cleversticks, published in 1992 and still in print, and most recently Grandma’s Saturday Soup for Mantra Lingua.
-As Projects Manager at the Association of Illustrators he is publisher of Varoom magazine for the organisation, as well as contributing as Reportage editor, and works on the AOI’s campaigning for illustrators rights.
+As an illustrator, Derek produced images for magazines, design work and a string of successful picture books for children, including his first picture book Cleversticks, published in 1992 and still in print, and Grandma’s Saturday Soup for Mantra Lingua.
+As Publications and Membership Manager at the Association of Illustrators he is publisher of Varoom magazine for the organisation, and works on the AOI’s campaigning for illustrators rights.
 He sits on the Creators Rights Alliance and the British Copyright Council, as well as the European Illustrators Forum.

 - Welcome to the World'Welcome To The World, Baby' children's book illustrated by me and written by Na'ima bint Robert has been recommended by Booktrust for Pre-School kids in their Multicultural section for 2015: http://www.booktrust.org.uk/searchresults/?search=book+finder#/d/books/bookfinder/107/27 It's a sweet story detailing how families with different cultural backgrounds welcome the birth of a baby, published in dual languages by Mantra.